tanim-shadid/Boi-Ghor/README.md

 **Boi Ghor** is a full-stack bookstore application designed to manage books and users.

-Users can browse available books, while administrators can add, update, and remove books from the system.
+Users can browse available books from the system.

 The goal of this project is to practice backend development, REST APIs, and database integration.